clicksounds/geode-clicksound/README.md

 - [Jouca](https://github.com/Jouca) - Helped with the preview button
 - Rue - Made the icon of Click Sounds (v1.6.0) >w<
-- aceofspadesss - Provided a ton of unique click sounds for the mod! >w< (If you think I forgot to credit you, DM @beat___ on Discord.
+- aceofspadesss - Provided a ton of unique click sounds for the mod! >w< (If you think I forgot to credit you, DM @coopeeo on Discord.
 Credit is not given for asking a sound or feature request.)